 4. What are the needs of your customer?

 A good value proposition should address your customers’ needs.
-To do so, think about the potential challenges and problems your customers may be facing that your offering is able to solve.
+To do so, consider the potential challenges and problems your customers may be facing and how your offering is able to solve it.

 One of the amazing ways to understand the needs of your customers is recognized in the Jobs-to-be-Done Theory.
-This theory states that people buy products or services to get a job done and that those jobs are either functional, social, or emotional.
+This theory states that people buy products or services to get a job done.
+These jobs are either functional, social, or emotional.

 A functional job

 This is a straightforward task that your customer is seeking to accomplish.
 An example of such a “job” would be the need to travel from one point to another.
 To discover your customers’ functional job, try to answer this question: “What task does my customer want to complete by using my offer?”

 Humans are by their nature social beings, therefore, there is a social aspect to all of our actions.
 This type of job is concerned with how a customer wants to be perceived by others.
 For example, if you are selling wedding dresses the chances are that your customers are seeking to find a dress that will make them look and feel beautiful on their wedding day.